In 1966, Dave Bing won Rookie of the Year Award. Grant Hill became the first Piston since Dave Bing in 1966–67 to win the award.

 In 1999, Grant Hill received the Golden Plate Award of the American Academy of Achievement.

-In 1999, Grant Hill served as Vice-Chairman for the Board of Directors of the Special Olympic World Summer Games.
+In 1999, Grant Hill served as a Vice-Chairman for the Board of Directors of the Special Olympic World Summer Games held in Durham, Raleigh and Chapel Hill, North Carolina.

-In the lockout-shortened 1999 season, Grant Hill led his team in points, rebounds, and assists for the third time, joining Wilt Chamberlain and Elgin Baylor as the only players in NBA history at the time to lead their teams in scoring, rebounding and assists more than once.
+In the lockout-shortened 1999 season, Grant Hill led his team in points, rebounds, and assists for the third time.

-On April 15, 2000, Grant Hill sprained his left ankle in a game against the Philadelphia 76ers, 7 days before the start of the playoffs.
+On April 15, 2000, Grant Hill sprained his left ankle in a game against the Philadelphia 76ers.

-On August 3, 2000, a sign-and-trade deal allowed Grant Hill to receive a lucrative contract while Detroit received compensation for losing him.
-The Pistons signed Hill to a seven-year, $92.8 million contract and traded him to Orlando for Chucky Atkins and Ben Wallace.
+On August 3, 2000, a sign-and-trade deal allowed Grant Hill to receive a more lucrative contract while the Pistons received compensation for losing him, as he signed with the Orlando Magic.

-In 2000, Grant Hill suffered an ankle injury that significantly altered the trajectory of his basketball career.
+In 2000, Grant Hill suffered an ankle injury that would change the trajectory of his career.

 On January 23, 2002, Grant Hill and Tamia's daughter, Myla Grace Hill, was born.